Entertainment News Roundup: Music's Grammy Awards indefinitely postponed as Omicron spreads; New comic book details the life of Ringo Starr and more | Entertainment

 Golden Globes to be private event with no live-stream

-The Golden Globes will be a private event this year with no live stream, organizers said, as they prepare to hold a pared-down ceremony on Sunday with no celebrity red carpet following controversy last year.
+The Golden Globes will be a private event this year with no live-stream, organisers said, as they prepare to hold a pared-down ceremony on Sunday with no celebrity red carpet following controversy last year.
 Dramas "The Power of the Dog" and "Belfast" lead nominations with seven nods each, and winners will be announced online.

 ALSO READ